French name: Surnames

-It is believed that the number of surnames in France at any time since 1990 has lingered between 800,000 and 1,200,000.
+It is believed that the number of surnames in France at all times since 1990 has been between 800,000 and 1,200,000.
 The number of surnames is high proportional to the population; most surnames have many orthographic and dialectal variants (more than 40 for some), which were registered as entirely separate names around 1880 when "family vital records booklets" were issued.

 According to the Institute of Statistics (INSEE), more than 1,300,000 surnames were registered in the country between 1891 and 1990, and about 200,000 have disappeared (mainly unique orthographic variants).
 According to different estimates, 50 to 80 percent of French citizens may bear rare family names (fewer than 50 bearers alive at the census time).
 Not all family names are of French origin, as many families have some immigrant roots.

 French naming law (surnames)

 In France, until 2005, children were required by law to take the surname of their father.
 If the father was unknown, the child was given the family name of the mother.
-Since 2005, article 311-21 of the French Civil code permits parents to give their children the name of either their father, mother, or a hyphenation of both - although no more than two names can be hyphenated.
+Since 2005, article 311-21 of the French Civil code permits parents to give their children the father's name, the mother's name, or a hyphenation of both: although no more than two names can be hyphenated.
 In cases of disagreement, both parents' family names are hyphenated, in alphabetic order, with only the first of their names, if they each have a hyphenated name themselves.
 A 1978 declaration by the Council of Europe requires member governments to take measures to adopt equality of rights in the transmission of family names, a measure that was repeated by the United Nations in 1979.
 Similar measures were adopted by Germany (1976), Sweden (1982), Denmark (1983), Spain (1999), and Austria (2013).

 In France, a person may use a name of a third party (called the common name) in the following circumstances: